ml-archive/blog/source/_posts/2018-03-14-GoogleCast.md

 This will take the GCKMediaInformation we will create with the previous created functions and, if a cast session is available, load media on the remote client.
 Once this happens the completion will return true a cast session exists and false if we can not send a the GCKMediaInformation because there is no active cast session at the moment.

-Now that we have all the componesnts together to start streaming our first video go ahead and update your `listenForCastConnection` function in the Player class.
+Now that we have all the components to start streaming our first video go ahead and update your `listenForCastConnection` function in the Player class.

 ```
 private func listenForCastConnection() {